Turn it on.

 - Let cook for 8 minutes.

-- Pour the remaining ¼ Tbsp of coconut oil all over the top your crepe.
+- Pour the remaining ¼ tablespoon of coconut oil all over the top your crepe.

 - Carefully flip over your crepe and turn the heat down.